ABMS provides you with easy and user-friendly ONLINE SUBMISSION OF ARTICLES on its web site.

 Length of paper: The total length of the text should usually not be more than 5000 words (corresponding to 8-9 printed pages) and in addition tables and the reference list.
 The reference list should be comprehensive and will therefore often be rather long.
 However, in the printed version of a review paper normally not more than 100 references will be accepted.
 If needed and without an upper limit, additional references may be published only electronically with a link to such an Appendix given in the original version of the paper.

-Introduction: This should provide a background to a review which focuses on relevant literature published over the last few years that has advanced our understanding of the issue under consideration.
-The headlines in the review have to be chosen according to the need of that particular review.
+Introduction: This should provide a background to a review that focuses on relevant literature published over the last few years that has advanced our understanding of the issue under consideration.
+The headlines in the review have to be chosen according to the needs of that particular review.

 There is usually no Method section.
-How- ever proper Research strategy should be given.
-Give in detail the strategy for inclusion of article in the review.
+However proper Research strategy should be given.
+Give in detail the strategy for the inclusion of the article in the review.
 Details of the database searched and the time period for which it was searched should be stated.

-The Discussion section could be structured along the lines for an original report.
-At the end of discussion, limitations of the study and key message may be given.
+The Discussion section could be structured along the lines of an original report.
+At the end of the discussion, limitations of the study and key message may be given.

 Conclusions: Conclusions of the article also highlighting the problems, or areas for future research may be included.